Fabio Cannavaro: 1995–2002: Parma

-2002–2004: Internazionale
+2002–2004: Inter Milan

-In the summer of 2002, Cannavaro joined Internazionale for a reported €23 million, on a four-year contract.
+In the summer of 2002, Cannavaro joined Inter Milan for a reported €23 million, on a four-year contract.
 At the time, Parma were in financial difficulty, while Inter had just lost a Serie A title in dramatic circumstances to Juventus and were in the process of rebuilding following four barren years and the departure of star striker Ronaldo.
 Along with Francesco Coco and his former Parma teammate Hernán Crespo, Cannavaro was supposed to be one of the faces of a new-look Inter led by manager Héctor Cúper.

 However, during Cannavaro's spell with the club, Inter mostly flattered to deceive.
 His stint with the club began promisingly, as Inter reached the semi-finals of the 2002–03 Champions League and also finished runners-up in Serie A to Juventus in his first season with the club.
 However, his second season was not as productive, and he missed a large chunk of it through injury.
 He was also often played out of position.
 Inter finished fourth in Serie A and reached the semi-finals of the Coppa Italia, losing out to Juventus on penalties.
-Inter finished third in their Champions League group, but would go on to reach the quarter-finals of the UEFA Cup.
-After two years with the club, he was sold to Juventus in a surprising part-exchange deal, after just over 50 appearances and two goals.
+Inter finished third in their Champions League group but would go on to reach the quarter-finals of the UEFA Cup.
+After two years with the club, he was sold to Juventus in a part-exchange deal after just over 50 appearances and two goals.
 After he left Italy, Cannavaro often spoke negatively of his spell at Inter, comparing the club unfavourably with his other Italian clubs, Parma and Juventus.